National Flood Insurance Program (NFIP)

-Participation in the NFIP is based on an agreement between local communities and the Federal Government that states that if a community will adopt and enforce a floodplain management ordinance (Telluride Land Use Code Article 8 Division 6) to reduce future flood risks to new construction in Special Flood Hazard Areas (SFHAs), the Federal Government will make flood insurance available within the community as financial protection against flood losses.
+Participation in the NFIP is based on an agreement between local communities and the Federal Government that states that if a community will adopt and enforce a floodplain management ordinance (Telluride Land Use Code Article 8 Division 6 (PDF) to reduce future flood risks to new construction in Special Flood Hazard Areas (SFHAs), the Federal Government will make flood insurance available within the community as financial protection against flood losses.

 How is flood insurance purchased?

 Since standard homeowners insurance doesn't cover flooding, it’s important to have protection from a flood disaster.
 After a community joins the NFIP, a policy may be purchased from any licensed property insurance agent or broker who is in good standing in the state in which the agent is licensed.
 The agent will complete the flood insurance application, obtain the proper supporting documentation required, and determine the rates for establishing the flood insurance program.